subquery/documentation/docs/run_publish/references.md

 ### --query-limit

-This flag allows you to change the number of results for the query, it is default to 100.
+This flag allows you to change the number of results for the query, this flag accepts any positive integer.
+It is default to 100.

 ### --version